Conreality/sdk.conreality.org/python/index.rst

 Conreality Software Development Kit (SDK) for Python
 ****************************************************

-The Conreality SDK for Python is currently at a planning stage at: https://github.com/conreality/conreality.py
+The Conreality SDK for Python is currently at an early development stage at: https://github.com/conreality/conreality.py

 .. note::